 From October 11 to November 20, 2017, the Government of Canada and the Assembly of First Nations engaged with First Nation chiefs and administrators.
 Through this engagement, participants were asked to review and provide feedback on options prepared by three working groups to support a new fiscal relationship.
-Feedback received on working group options has been incorporated into the report: A new approach: Co-development of a new fiscal relationship between Canada and First Nations (PDF 2.8 Mb, 51 pages).
-Note: If you are having difficulty accessing the PDF document, please contact us and we will be happy to provide the document in another format.
+Feedback received on working group options has been incorporated into the report: A new approach: Co-development of a new fiscal relationship between Canada and First Nations.

-Canada is also working jointly with First Nation signatories to 22 self-government arrangements to develop a new self-government fiscal policy framework that will enable these governments to realize the full potential of their agreements.
+Canada is also working jointly with 25 self-governing indigenous governments o develop a new self-government fiscal policy framework that will enable these governments to realize the full potential of their agreements.

 - Signing of a Memorandum of Understanding on a new fiscal relationship with the Assembly of First Nations

 - Canada and the National Chief of the Assembly of First Nations announce progress on new fiscal relationship